troelsMahaffy/book-enthusiasts/README.md

 # To whom it might concern

 This is my take on a quick and dirty book site.
 I chose to use a signals state, as I think this is a very cool new feature in Angular.
-Therefore you need node v20.17.0 to run and therefore it can not run on stackblitz, so you need to fork and run it locally.
+Therefore you need node v20.17.0 to run.

 Hope you enjoy, and I would love to hear your feedback.